RCVRY/.github/profile/README.md

 Welcome to RCVRY
 =========================
-*As cannabis legislation passes across the world, it is overwhelmingly obvious how important it is for a brand to maintain near perfect transparency between company and consumer...*
+*With the internet currently evolving at an exponential rate, it should be overwhelmingly obvious to you how important it is for a brand to maintain near-perfect transparency between company and consumer...*

 Points of focus for RCVRY as a brand:
 --------------------------